swiftlang/vscode-swift/docs/remote-dev.md

 }
 ```

-This defines the minimum settings required to run a Swift package in a remote container.
+This defines the minimum settings required to run a Swift package in a dev container.
 Here's what each thing does:

-* `name`: Used to specify the name of the remote container.
+* `name`: Used to specify the name of the dev container.
 * `image`: The Docker container image to run.
 You can choose whichever version of Swift you like, including [nightlies](https://hub.docker.com/r/swiftlang/swift).
-* `extensions`: Extensions to install in your remote environment.
+* `extensions`: Extensions to install in your dev environment.
 You do not need to specify extensions' dependencies, such as LLDB.
 * `settings`: Override any settings for extensions.
 The above example sets the LLDB path to stop the Swift extension from attempting to set it up.
 * `forwardPorts`: Ports to enable forwarding for.
 You may want to include this if building a Swift server application for example.